caitsnyder/backend-python-test/README.md

 ### Tasks
 DONE * TASK 1: As a user I can't add a todo without a description.

-* TASK 2: As a user I can mark a todo as completed.
+DONE * TASK 2: As a user I can mark a todo as completed.
     - Write a database migration script in `resources/`

 * TASK 3: As a user I can view a todo in a JSON format.